onevcat/Rainbow/README.md

 ![Rainbow](https://raw.githubusercontent.com/onevcat/Rainbow/assets/rainbow.png)

-`Rainbow` adds methods to set text color, background color and style for Swift console and command line output, for both Apple's platforms and Linux.
-It is born for cross platform software logging in terminals.
-Meanwhile, it is also compatible with [XcodeColors](https://github.com/robbiehanson/XcodeColors), which lets you use it in Xcode to colorize the debugger output as well when developing an app.
+`Rainbow` adds text color, background color and style for console and command line output in Swift.
+It is born for cross platform software logging in terminals, working in both Apple's platforms and Linux.
+Meanwhile, it is also compatible with [XcodeColors](https://github.com/robbiehanson/XcodeColors), which lets you colorize the Xcode debugger output as well when developing an app.

 ## Usage

-Nifty way, using the `String` extension:
+Nifty way, using the `String` extension, and print the colorized string:

 ```swift
 import Rainbow